 Several professional advisors may have access to insurance information and can help you find out who to talk to next.
 Knowing the deceased’s insurance agent is the easiest way to find policy details, and they’ll help you file a claim once you confirm your identity.

-Estate lawyers and financial professionals like accountants or tax advisors may also have documentation for existing insurance policies.
+The deceased’s estate lawyer, financial professionals like accountants or tax advisors, or former employers may also have documentation for existing insurance policies.

 4. Look Through Personal Documents